 In the most successful strategic service delivery relationships that we have been a part of and independently reviewed, a consistent entry in the top three most popular reasons for a client choosing their preferred supplier was the specialist technical domain expertise the supplier represented it had in the service areas the client wanted it to deliver on.
 And, while a good indicator of a quality supplier, there is an issue with the ease with which some less scrupulous suppliers could manipulate this to tell a good story.

-Less than ‘intelligent’ suppliers can even confuse ‘domain expertise’ with ‘warm body that we have on the bench’, and that can be misleading.
-Outsourced service delivery usually has very sensitive (read: low) operating margins; therefore, there is little room for operating and/or financial error.
-This is why in transactional processing service delivery, suppliers have learned to develop good methods, processes and proven IT systems with effective workflow which can ‘dumb down’ the requirements for ‘domain expertise’, maximising the way some projects can be run, for want of a better way of describing it, on autopilot.
+This is why in an example of transactional processing service delivery, intelligent suppliers have often learned to develop good methods, processes and proven IT systems with effective workflow.
+These often involve Robotic Process Automation (RPA) or Artificial Intelligence (AI) software support which can ‘dumb down’ the requirements for ‘domain expertise’, maximising the way some projects can be run, for want of a better way of describing it, on autopilot.
 This does not show domain expertise, it simply shows consistency when the parameters are set from the outset and repeated on similar projects.

-However, in more strategic areas of managed or shared services such as transformational IT, transforming strategic procurement, financial support services and so forth, the ‘dumbing down’ through methods and process has its limits.
-There is an oft-quoted phrase that ‘if you pay peanuts, you get monkeys’.
-To some extent, this is true.
-However, effective escalation processes within the larger service delivery operators means that their systems (if used) often provide a fast way of mobilising top-quality technical resources in either a fire-fighting/remedy capacity, or on a more controlled basis of being a strategic contributor to new innovations and methods of effectively fast mobilisation.
+However, effective escalation processes within the larger service delivery operators means that their more specialist top-flight intellectual resources (if used) often provide a fast way of mobilising effective resolutions in either a fire-fighting/remedy capacity, or on a more controlled basis of being a strategic contributor to new innovations and methods of effectively fast mobilisation.
 These ‘burst-periods’, which need excellent and high-quality technical resources for just a short time, can alleviate key resource or problem issues very quickly.

 It’s important, therefore, that in any technical assessment of working with a supplier for the first time (say during a procurement exercise), or in the ongoing reshaping of existing service delivery, that the supplier should be actively encouraging you to speak with its other clients to knowledge share and to take the lessons learned of the ideas they have collaborated on with the Intelligent Client Team for innovating, piloting and implementing into BAU.